darktohka/product-crud-lambda/README.md

 ## Steps

+1. Create a new DynamoDB table called `product-table`.
+The partition key name is `id`.
+If you want a different name, edit `src/db.ts`.
-1. Create a new AWS Lambda in the AWS Console.
+2. Create a new AWS Lambda in the AWS Console.
 Give it access to DynamoDB when creating: create a new role and search for DynamoDB.
-2. Run `make build` to build the `function.zip` file.
+3. Run `make build` to build the `function.zip` file.
 This is a ZIP file containing `node_modules` and our application code.
-3. Upload the `function.zip` file to the AWS Lambda.
+4. Upload the `function.zip` file to the AWS Lambda.
-4. Create a new API Gateway.
+5. Create a new API Gateway.
-5. Create the CRUD routes in the API Gateway.
+6. Create the CRUD routes in the API Gateway.
-6. Attach the AWS lambda to the CRUD Routes that were created.
+7. Attach the AWS lambda to the CRUD Routes that were created.
+8. Use the API Gateway `Invoke URL` to test the products.
+Check the `Testing Commands` section!

 ## Troubleshooting